-Capital requirement for counterparty default risk as at December 31, 2023 was EUR 16,219 thousand and the significant decrease compared to 2022 was influenced by lower balance of cash in the business accounts, seeing as most of the assets in the business accounts were invested in overnight deposits and other forms of assets for generating yields.
+Capital requirement for counterparty default risk as at December 31, 2024 amounted to EUR 16,167 thousand.
 Capital requirement was calculated by determining the loss given default (LGD) for both types of assets, with the LGD for type 1 exposure being determined for each individual exposure.
 Probability of default (PD) is additionally determined for type 1 exposure, depending on the counterparty's credit rating.

-able C.3.1 Capital requirements for counterparty default risk module (EUR thousan
+Table C.3.1 Capital requirements for counterparty default risk module

-Counterparty default risk Capital requirement
+Capital re Capital requirement

-2023 2022
+2024 2023

-Type 1 exposures 9,834 22,041
+Type 1 exposures 10,011 9,834

-Type 2 exposures 7,482 7,256
+Type 2 exposures 7,240 7,482

-Diversification effects (1,097) (1,398)
+Diversification effects (1,084) (1,097)

-Total counterparty default risk 16,219 27,898
+Total counterparty default risk 16,167 16,219

-Insurance and intermediaries receivables, reinsurance receivables and other receivables on the SII balance sheet amounted to EUR 49,063 thousand.
+Insurance and intermediaries receivables, reinsurance receivables and other receivables on the SII balance sheet amounted to EUR 47,795 thousand.